ACT4E/ACT4E-mcdp-exercise-template/README.md

 Then you have available a few test cases in the directory `downloaded/`.

+### Running the DP solver

-This is the command you use to run the solver:
+This is the command you use to run the DP solver:

-    act4e-mcdp-solve \
+    act4e-mcdp-solve-dp \
-        --solver act4e_mcdp_solution.MySolution \
+        --solver act4e_mcdp_solution.DPSolver \
         --query FixFunMinRes \
-        --model downloaded/lib1-parts.e03_splitter1.models.mcdpr1.yaml \
+        --model downloaded/lib1-parts.e03_splitter1.primitivedps.mcdpr1.yaml \
-        --data '{f: 10}'
+        --data '42'

-In turn:
+In brief:

-* `--solver act4e_mcdp_solution.MySolution`: this selects your solver;
+* `--solver act4e_mcdp_solution.DPSolver`: this selects the class for your solver;
 * `--query FixFunMinRes`: this selects `FixFunMinRes` (other choice: `FixResMaxFun`);
-* `--model downloaded/lib1-parts.e03_splitter1.models.mcdpr1.yaml`: this selects the model to use for optimization;
+* `--model downloaded/lib1-parts.e03_splitter1.primitivedps.mcdpr1.yaml`: this selects the model to use for optimization;
-* `--data '{f: 10}'`: this selects the query to give.
+* `--data '10'`: this selects the query to give.

 It is a YAML dictionary with a key for each functionality name.

 You will see the result in the logs:

 ```
-INFO query: {'f': Decimal('10')}
+INFO query: 10
-INFO solution: UpperSet(minima=[])
+INFO solution: Interval(pessimistic=UpperSet(minima=[]), optimistic=UpperSet(minima=[]))
 ```

 The template `act4e_mcdp_solution.MySolution` always returns an empty `UpperSet` (= infeasible).
-At this point, you can start implementing your solver.

-For testing, run `act4e-mcdp-solve` on different files.
+### Running the MCDP solver

+This is the command you use to run the MCDP solver:

+    act4e-mcdp-solve-mcdp \
+        --solver act4e_mcdp_solution.MCDPSolver \
+        --query FixFunMinRes \
+        --model downloaded/lib1-parts.e03_splitter1.models.mcdpr1.yaml \
+        --data '{f: 42}'

+Note that for the MCDP solver we give a file of type `models.mcdpr1.yaml` instead of `primitivedps.mcdpr1.yaml`.

+For the data, we use a key-value pair with the functionality name and the value.

+You should see the output:

+    query: {'f': Decimal('42')}
+    solution: Interval(pessimistic=UpperSet(minima=[]), optimistic=UpperSet(minima=[]))

+## Next steps

-TODO: provide a exhaustive test case.
+TODO: exhaustive test case